View Document Text

 ensure the continued success of the firm, accepted Mr. David Hornberger and Mr. Christopher Wilde as

-minority owners of the firm, effective January 1, 2022
+minority owners of the firm, effective January 1, 2022.
+Continuing in that same spirit of succession planning

 The firm offers to clients discretionary and non-discretionary management of assets and does not